 The body of Vasco da Gama, the Portuguese navigator, had been buried in Saint Francis Church in Fort Kochi in 1524.
 Da Gama was a Portuguese explorer and navigator, and the first person to sail directly from Europe to India.
 His son, Padre da Silva de Gama, took the mortal remains to Lisbon in 1538.
 The gravestone of Vasco da Gama in the church still attracts visitors.

 Around Kappad Beach

 There are two beaches in Kappad: one near the bus stand and another a little farther down, known as Vasco da Gama Beach.
 There is a small park near the Vasco da Gama beach.
 The beach is clean.
 The sea looked dark and the waves were gentle.
 The nearby shacks are always stocked with excellent local delicacies and tea.
 Visitors can occasionally spot migratory birds.

-The beach is usually crowded on holidays.
+The beach brings crowds on holidays.
 It is pleasant to walk on the beach in the evenings.
 The sunsets are spectacular.
-There are a couple of shacks selling tea and snacks.
+There were a couple of shacks selling tea and snacks.
 Water sports or boating is not available.
 The only resort in the area has sea-facing rooms and a restaurant.

 Two breakwaters or pulimuttu stretch into the sea.
 The breakwaters have been built by piling rocks in the sea and help in checking sea erosion.

 International Blue Flag Eco-label